EU expects more than a billion COVID shots by end of September, document shows

 That request was made by EU lawyers in a Brussels court earlier in May, with judges expected to decide next month.

-Reporting by Sabine Siebold and Francesco Guarascio @fraguarascio; Editing by John Chalmers, Barbara Lewis and Nick Macfie
+Reporting by Sabine Siebold and Francesco Guarascio @fraguarascio in Brussels; additional reporting by Stephanie Ulmer-Nebehay in Geneva; Editing by John Chalmers, Barbara Lewis and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.